ioda-net/geo-infra/docs/getting-started.rst

 - Switch to ``geo-infra``:

   - Install the python dependencies listed in ``requires.txt``.
 You can install them globally with ``sudo pip install -r requires.txt`` or in a venv.
-If a version of Python below 3.5, you'll also need glob2.
+If you use a version of Python below 3.5, you'll also need glob2.
 You can install it this way: ``sudo pip install glob2``.
 To install the dependencies in a venv, follow the steps below:

     - Create it: ``python3 -m venv .venv``
     - Activate it: ``source .venv/bin/activate`` **This must be done once before launching any command with manuel.**